-Today’s post we continue to share about other exercises which has immense benefits and some of them can be done without any equipment.
-These exercises can also make your body great as well as can keep some diseases away and if you are already suffering than they can control your disease if you follow strict routine.
+In today’s post, we continue to share about other exercises that have immense benefits and some of them can be done without any equipment.
+These exercises can also make your body great as well as can keep some diseases away and if you are already suffering then they can control your disease if you follow a strict routine.

 Types of Exercises –

 Bodyweight exercises are gaining ground in the fitness world due to the practicality and simplicity of getting in shape using your own body weight.
 Planks are one form of bodyweight exercise that will never go out of fashion.